litmuschaos/litmus-docs/website/versioned_docs/version-3.9.1/developer-guide/chaoscenter-developer-guide.md

 ## **Prerequisites**
 :::note
-This document is ietented to be implemented locally.
-Please do not use in dev or prod environmentss
+This document is intended to be implemented locally.
+Please do not use in dev or prod environments.
 :::

 - Kubernetes 1.17 or later